-Once you submit your written motion or response, the Case Administrator will provide you with an invoice for the \$125.00 Motion fee deposit.
+Once you submit your written motion or response, the Case Administrator will provide you with an invoice for the \$175.00 Motion fee deposit.
 You may pay that invoice as follows:

-Pay by Credit Card: To expedite the process, the party may submit payment of the deposit through AAA WebFile.
-Visit the AAA's website at www.adr.org/mnnofault to view instructions on how to pay invoices online.
+Pay by Credit Card or Electronic Check: To expedite the process, the party may submit payment of the deposit through AAA WebFile.
+To pay by credit card or electronic check, request a paylink from your case administrator.

-Pay by Check: To pay the deposit by check, please send your payment to the address below and include either a copy of the invoice or the AAA case number and party names.
-If you send your motion by mail, you may include the \$125.00 check with your written submission.
+Pay by Physical Check: To pay the deposit by check, please send your payment to the address below and include either a copy of the invoice or the AAA case number and party names.
+If you send your motion by mail, you may include the \$175.00 check with your written submission.